ashyu0216/ML-ICU/results_interpretation.md

 early vasopressor initiation affects in-hospital mortality in this cohort.
-Point estimates are small, consistently positive (0.050 and 0.006 across the two trims, 0.082 from the causal forest), and always within wide intervals spanning zero — exactly what the simulation validation predicted would happen at this sample size and overlap quality.
+Point estimates are small, consistently positive (0.050 and 0.006 across the two trims, 0.082 from the causal forest), and always within wide intervals spanning zero, which is exactly what the simulation validation predicted would happen at this sample size and overlap quality.

 **Reproducibility note**: an earlier version of this pipeline showed the